Nurturing Cooperative Growth in the Pacific Northwest

 Fostering community economic development primarily through the cooperative business model since 1979!

 Olympia Conversion Academy

 In partnership with the City of Olympia, NWCDC will be conducting a special academy to help businesses in Olympia convert to either worker, consumer, or multi-stakeholder cooperatives.
 Information Sessions in November.
 Click to learn more about this special event!

 By 2024, all “Baby Boomers” (those born from 1946 through 1964) will be at least 60 years old.
 As business owners from this birth cohort plan their retirement, they may not readily find a buyer or have family members interested in keeping the business operational.
 It is estimated that only 20% of current small businesses will transfer to a new owner.
 We can help increase that percentage by working with the owners and the employees to create a worker cooperative.
 Watch our Legacy Project video series.

-To succeed as a strong business, co-ops need effective operations and sound financial management.
+To succeed as a strong business and meet the mission and needs of their membership, co-ops need effective operations and sound financial management.
 We can assist with:

 As the nation continues to age, in-home caregiving continues to be one of the fastest-growing service sectors.
 Co-ops offer caregivers control over their working conditions, better wages, and even benefits.